 Animation College is the only college in New Zealand to offer degree and diploma level courses specializing in 2D & 3D character animation.

-A number of schools in New Zealand offer either introductory courses or diploma programs (only) that could prepare you for an entry-level position or for entry into a degree program.
-Two of the most popular options include South Seas Film & Television School and ACG Yoobee School of Design.
+A number of schools in New Zealand offer either introductory courses or diploma programs (only) that prepare students for entry-level positions or for entry into a four-year degree program.
+Two popular options include South Seas Film & Television School and ACG Yoobee School of Design.
 Located in Auckland, South Seas offers both diplomas and introductory courses in Animation and Film & Television Production.

 ACG Yoobee School of Design has locations in Auckland, Christchurch, Wellington, and New Zealand.
 The school offers a Diploma of Animation (Advanced), and Diploma’s in Digital Design – Animation and Film Production, and 3D Production.
 Introductory courses 3D Character Animation, 3D Facial Animation, and 3D Modeling.

 Other Schools to Consider:

 "Animation College Joins ACG."
 Animation College.
 Animation College New Zealand Limited, 30 Nov.
 2016.
 Web.
 20 Mar.
 2017.

 NewZealand.govt.nz.
 New Zealand Qualifications Authority (NZOA), n.d.
 Web.
 20 Mar.
 2017.